 (2) Project in Sections.
 If the project is in parts and the traveling public could not discern the parts as one continuous project, then a new 14-day limit in one part will not apply to the other parts.

 (3) Freeways and Divided Highways.
 Treat the two directional sides of a freeway as separate parts.
-Work on one side of a freeway does not create a new 14-day limit for the other side.614.115 Work Zone Raised Pavement Markers.
+Work on one side of a freeway does not create a new 14-day limit for the other side.

+I. Removal of Work Zone Markings.
+Remove work zone retroreflective pavement markings when necessary.
+Accomplish removal of work zone pavement marking by using removal methods specified in 614.11G.1.a for removal of existing markings.

+614.115 Work Zone Raised Pavement Markers.
 Furnish, install, maintain and subsequently remove work zone raised pavement markers (WZRPMs).
 Work zone raised pavement markers may serve as a substitute for, or supplement to, work zone pavement markings.
 They are provided in both yellow and white versions to match the appropriate pavement marking color.

-White units provide reflectorization in one direction while yellow units may provide reflectorization in either one direction or two They are available as units which are readily visible both night and day as a result of retroreflectors and brightly colored (white or yellow) housing (Type A) or visible only at night due to their retroreflectors (Type B).
+White units provide reflectorization in one direction while yellow units may provide reflectorization in either one direction or two.
+They are available as units which are readily visible both night and day as a result of retroreflectors and brightly colored (white or yellow) housing (Type A) or visible only at night due to their retroreflectors (Type B).

 A. Materials.
 Prequalify work zone raised pavement markers according to Supplement 1056.